cdbfoster/glass/README.md

 Glass is configured by editing the source itself.
 Many common options including key bindings, window decoration settings, interface fonts, and layout selection are present in `source/config.hpp`.

 ### Building
 Glass uses CMake as its build system.
 It uses C++11, and its library dependencies are listed in the root `CMakeLists.txt`.
+Instructions for individual distributions are below.

 In-source builds are not allowed, so make a `build` directory outside of the repository: